 Time Range: the Sync Map can be generated using the monitoring data sampled in the past 30 min, past 5 min, in the past 24 hrs or within a manually selected time range.
 Also the statistical values are calculated using the data in the selected time interval respectively.
 Scaling: possible scaling options: decade steps or linear for different time accuracy ranges.
 For PTP nodes it may be suitable to use scaling in lower microsecond range, whereas for NTP you can select ranges in a few 100microseconds or millisecond range.
 Refresh Button: Immediately refreshes the Sync Map based on the currently available statistics of each single node.
 A new SyncMap with the selected time range will be generated- it is like a reload of this WEB page with the latest measurements.
 Start Cyclic: will activate the SyncMap animation mode.
 In this mode every minute a new SyncMap with the latest measurements will be generated.
 The last 60 SyncMaps will be then displayed as an animation.
 A new sequence will start with a blank SyncMap.
 The statistics time range will be set by default to 5min.
-The number of PNGs stored in RAM is set to 1000 in auto refresh mode if a Q7 CPU or a Syncfire is in use.
 Help Button: will show the online help page for a SyncMap feature.

-9.1.12.8 Sync Map - Help Window
+9.1.12.7 Sync Map - Help Window